heystevegray/aws-cloud-practitioner-notes/README.md

 ## AWS Service Catalog

-Create and use standardized products | [Source](https://aws.amazon.com/servicecatalog/?nc2=type_a&aws-service-catalog.sort-by=item.additionalFields.createdDate&aws-service-catalog.sort-order=desc)
+Create, organize, and govern | [Source](https://aws.amazon.com/servicecatalog/?nc2=type_a&aws-service-catalog.sort-by=item.additionalFields.createdDate&aws-service-catalog.sort-order=desc)

 AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
 These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.